 About The Why Axis

-Welcome to the publication where I’ll be exploring, in visual form, the data shaping and informing our lives.
+Here at The Why Axis I’m exploring, in visual form, the data shaping and informing our lives.
 Those trends will naturally intersect with the news cycle in some places, but I'm even more excited about the times when they won't -- data points that explain some odd quirk of human behavior, or shine light on an unexplored corner of the economy, or put the modern era in historic, geologic, or even intergalactic perspective.

 Do you ever find yourself with weird, random questions like, “What’s the most gerrymandered congressional district in America?”
 Or “How many goats are there in the United States?”
 Or “Is it just me or does Zuma get a lot less screen time on Paw Patrol than the other pups?”
 If so, you’ll love it here.